 Create your own video library on your blog.
 If you use WordPress, you can select themes that support video uploads.
 If not, you can create a video gallery on your existing blog with the help of your web developers.
 These videos can be a part of your existing content strategy, or you can build a new one around it.

 Social media is a breeding ground for videos.
 By posting videos, you can boost user engagement and increase brand awareness efficiently.

 Honestly, apart from YouTube, no other social media platform will help you generate revenue by producing more videos.
 But you will get something more valuable from this – a solid social media presence!
 You can generate leads to fill the top of your funnel, build your brand’s authority, and engage existing and potential users by running competitions.

-Different social media platforms like YouTube, Facebook, Instagram, Twitter and Snapchat support different video formats (square, landscape and portrait).
+Different social media platforms like YouTube, Facebook, Instagram, Twitter, and Snapchat support different video formats (square, landscape, and portrait).
 You can create copies of the same video in different formats, and experiment to see which format and platform work the best for your brand.
 This article is a good place to start.

 How to scale video content production?

-You can scale video production in 2 ways – increase number of videos for existing campaigns, or build new video campaigns.
+You can scale video production in 2 ways – increase the number of videos for existing campaigns, or build new video campaigns.

-You can increase your current video production rate by either scaling your team, or by decreasing the time spent on producing a single video.
+You can increase your current video production rate by either scaling your team or by decreasing the time spent on producing a single video.

 Scaling your team gives rise to new complications which I will address below.
-Ideally, you would want to optimise the video creation time without doing any changes to the team.
+Ideally, you would want to optimize the video creation time without doing any changes to the team.
 This is why online video making tools like Rocketium are used by businesses to make more videos using their existing teams.